mathi-v/Blockchain/README.md

 mining is done;
 no complex Smart Contract is used as the project is meant to be kept simple;
 Sha-256 is used to calculate the hash for the block.
+The miner is rewared with an arbitrary value of 100 for mining;
+simply, the peers are availed with balances of 100, in actual implementation of the project we can improvise the system.